CSA Terms and Conditions

 All information is kept confidential.

-- Request a scholarship application form from the Music Center office in person or by phone at 535-7361 to be mailed to you, or download and print the form.
+- Request a scholarship application form from the Music Center office in person or by phone at (574) 535-7849 to be emailed to you, or download and print the form.

 - Bring or mail completed form to the Music Center office, along with the required income documentation.
 If you need help to fill out the form, or otherwise wish to speak to someone about your application, please call CSA Director Mary Rose Norell at (574) 535-7849 to arrange an appointment.

 - After all necessary information is supplied, applicants will be notified within 10 days whether they have qualified for an Acorn scholarship.

 NOTE: Financial aid for CSA Ensembles and the Music Together® program is tied to the Federal Free and Reduced Lunch Program guidelines and is separate from the Acorn Music Scholarships.
 For more information, please see the Financial Aid for CSA Ensembles page or the Music Together® information page.

 3. Withdrawal, Attendance, Weather, etc.